shehabadel/GigaNuke/README.md

 Project's roadmap below

-#TODO: get list of repliers and likers
+Milestone 1: get list of retweeters and quote-retweeters

-#TODO: add full list in a set
+Milestone 2: get list of repliers and likers

-#TODO: create log files to save operations, and list of blocked users
+Milestone 3: create log files to save operations, and list of blocked users